 Every time you run payroll, Gusto calculates your employee’s salary, how much tax is withheld from your employee’s paycheck, and how much tax your company pays.
 And while it’s great that you don’t have to figure this stuff out yourself, this information still needs to end up in your accounting program.

 I’m betting you don’t want to be the one to enter it.

-Lucky for you, Gusto integrates with QuickBooks Online (and other popular accounting programs) seamlessly.
+Lucky for you, Gusto integrates with popular accounting programs seamlessly.

-Every time you run payroll, Gusto automatically enters the details of your payroll into QuickBooks, including how much of your payroll went to salaries, reimbursements, and taxes.
+Every time you run payroll, Gusto automatically enters the details of your payroll into your accounting software, including how much of your payroll went to salaries, reimbursements, and taxes.